ropensci-archive/scrubr/cran-comments.md

 ## Reverse dependencies

-There are no reverse dependencies
+* I have run R CMD check on the 1 downstream dependency; there were no errors related to scrubr.

 --------

-This version fixes two failing cran checks related to internal use of sf package.
+This version fixes a failing cran check, and another minor issue.

 Thanks!
 Scott Chamberlain